-- Timing!
+- Timing.
 The second step in perfectly grilled chicken is SO important.
 You do not want to overcook your meat.
 With grilling, your heat source comes from under the meat, so you’ll need to turn your meat to cook both sides.
 We like to close the lid on the meat to create a little oven and attempt to cook on all sides, and in the middle as well, so the chicken doesn’t sit on one side of the grill too long.
-You can also brush the meat while cooking with your marinade to create a barrier between the direct heat source and the meat, and allow the flavors to cook onto the outside of your meat as well.
-This is when your meat thermometer can be used.
-Your chicken is perfectly cooked, without being over cooked when the meat reaches 160 degrees F.
+You should always use a meat thermometer to determine if the chicken is cooked an up to temp.
+The internal temp should be 165 for dark meat and 160 degrees for white meat.

-How to make grilled chicken without a grill
+How to Make Grilled Chicken without a Grill

 - Use an indoor grill pan appliance.
 There are appliances that act like grills, like the George Foreman grill.
 It can sit on your counter, and grill both sides of your meat at once.
 They are pretty amazing, and a quick way to make your grilled chicken.

 - Use your oven broiler.
-In your oven, the broiler setting changes from an allover heat source to just using the heating element on the top of the oven.
+In your oven, the broiler setting changes from an all over heat source to just using the heating element on the top of the oven.
 I turn that on, but I also use a grill broiler pan that my oven came with, to allow some heat to get under the meat.
 The grill pan has slats in the bottom, similar to a grilling rack.

 - A grill pan for your stovetop.
 Rather than an extra appliance, some people like a grill pan that fits on top of your stove.
 These are great, they don’t take a up a lot of room, and your chicken cooks quickly.